 The Benefits of Using AI Interviewing Platforms

-AI interviewing platforms are not designed to replace human judgment.
-Instead, they are used to remove friction from the interview process and help teams focus time where it matters most.
+AI interviewing platforms are not built to replace human judgment.
+Instead, they remove friction from the interview process and give teams more time for the work that matters.

 Some top benefits include: